tormol/tiprotd/README.md

 Tip: to make netcat terminate after receiving the TCP response, pass it the `-N` flag and redirect stdin to /dev/null: `nc -N 127.0.0.1 10017 </dev/null`

-In clients/ there is a client that decodes the response from the binary *time* protocol.

 To find the listening sockets, (on Linux) run `ss --listening --query inet --numeric  -processes` or `sudo netstat --listening --numeric-ports --inet --inet6 --programs`.

+In clients/ there are protocol-specific clients and simple programs I wrote to get familiar with the transport layer protocols and sockets programming in general.

 ## License